acl21/image_bbox_slicer/README.md

 ### Configure `Slicer` Object

 #### Setting Paths To Source And Destination Directories
-You can configure paths to source and destination directories like the following.
+You must configure paths to source and destination directories like the following.

-By default it takes the current working directory as the source folder for both images and annotations and also creates new folders:
-* `/sliced_images` and
-* `/sliced_annotation`

-in the current working directory.

 ```python
 im_src = './src/images'